 Your hips and knees are the largest joints in your body.
 While many people may experience hip pain or knee pain on their own, it is also common to experience them together as well.
 You may first notice hip pain on the outside area of the hip, along the outer buttock or upper thigh area.
 Hip pain can occur whether you are at rest, walking or during any other type of physical activity.
 Knee pain is another very common reason why people visit our physical therapist each day.
 In addition to chronic pain, other common symptoms of knee pain include stiffness, swelling popping, and general instability.
 Many physical therapy patients also find that it is difficult or even impossible to fully straighten the knee as well.
-If you are experiencing hip pain or knee pain, contact Hill Pro-Motion Physical Therapy today to schedule a physical therapy consultation.
+If you are experiencing hip pain or knee pain, call our offices today to schedule a free physical therapy consultation.

 What Are the Common Causes of Hip and Knee Pain?

 Although the hip joint is very durable, it can become worn down over time due to age or overuse.
 As the hip joint becomes more worn down, you are much more likely to experience chronic hip pain.
 Additionally, a slip and fall can cause the bones in the hip to break and arthritis affects the cartilage in the hip as well.

 Some other common causes of hip pain include:

 - Work injuries

 - Tendon or muscle strain